Whangārei Civic Centre

 Description: Whangarei’s Civic Centre Project involves the construction of a new building with a height of 21m and a gross floor area of 8,010m².
 The project has an overall budget of $48 million and a build cost of $36 million.

-The building will be the central hub for all day-to-day Whangarei District Council operations, including:
+The building is the central hub for all day-to-day Whangarei District Council operations, including:

-The building will house all 350 council staff, who are currently scattered through several buildings around the city, plus a council chamber which can be used for a public gallery and civil defence response.
+The building houses all 350 council staff, who are currently scattered through several buildings around the city, plus a council chamber which can be used for a public gallery and civil defence response.
 The building has been designed to accommodate a maximum of 470 staff.

 A cultural impact assessment was undertaken as part of the planning process.
 Cultural monitors were appointed by Rōpū Kaumātua to monitor, assess and verify site excavations to ensure that the discovery of any archaeological material or taonga are carried out appropriately, and protocols, such as the placing of mauri stone, are carried out according to tikanga Māori.